GoSuda

 16}

-The main component is the Run method.
+The primary function is the Run method.

 1func (r *Runner) Run(ctx context.Context, prompt string) (string, error) {